ceramicnetwork/docs/docs/protocol/accounts/decentralized-identifiers.md

 Ceramic uses [Decentralized Identifiers (DIDs)](https://w3c.github.io/did-core/) to represent accounts.
 DIDs are identifiers that enable verifiable, decentralized digital identities.
 They require no centralized party or registry and are extremely extensible, allowing a variety of implementations and account models to exist.

 DID methods are specific implementations of the DID standard that define an identifier namespace along with how to resolve its DID document, which typically stores public keys for signing and encryption.
+The ability to resolve public keys from identifiers allows anyone to verify a signature for a DID.

 ## Supported Methods